 Ophthalmologist, Princess Margaret Cancer Centre, University Health Network

-Presentation Topic: An update on diagnosis and treatment of melanoma and the value of genetic testing.
+Presentation Topic: An update on diagnosis and treatment of ocular melanoma and the value of genetic testing.

 Marcus Butler is a physician investigator with an interest in the translational development of immune-based therapies for cancer patients.